PyCOMPLETE/pypkgexample/README.md

 ## Structure of the package

-The package consists in a folder named "hellofrom" which contains the source code, the installation script and additional information, some documentation, unit tests and usage examples.
+The package consists in a folder named after the package "hellofrom" (which is also the top level of the git repository) which contains the source code, the installation script and additional information, some documentation, unit tests and usage examples.

 ## TEMP